ishangupta229/FIFA22_Player_Analysis/README.md

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License.

-## Acknowledgements
-- The dataset was provided by [data source].
-- This analysis was conducted using Python, pandas, matplotlib, and seaborn.